Byron/google-apis-rs/README.md

 For now we assume hosting on GitHub-Pages, but the compiled documentation directory can be hosted statically anywhere if required.

-Please note that the generated download URLs are based on the `url_info.download_base_url` key in the `etc/api/shared.yaml` file, in case you want to host the downloads anywhere else.
-In the latter case, you may want to adjust other base-urls as well.

 ```bash
 # This will run rust-doc on all APIs, generate the index html file and run gh-import at the end.
 # The latter might require user-input in case no credentials are setup.